 Skip to main content

-To improve your student experience, and the quality of your degree, it is sometimes necessary to make changes to a course whilst you are studying here at Kingston.
+To improve your student experience, and the quality of your degree, it is sometimes necessary to make changes to a course.
 Our degree courses are reviewed regularly to ensure that they meet expected standards and keep up with developments in the subject.

 There are certain changes we must inform you of if they are made after you have accepted an offer of a place on a course.
 The information that fall into this category is commonly referred to as ‘material information'.